|AT A GLANCE||PRICING||HEADLINE|

 You really don’t sink into the memory foam top layers all that much.
 It’s still soft and comfortable, just don’t expect the top layers to conform to your body’s shape as much as other memory foam beds due to the firmness level.
 Regardless, if you’re a memory foam fan, chances are you’ll dig the feel of the DreamCloud bed.

-One big advantage that DreamCloud has over Casper is that it’s thicker and contains coils.
-In fact, it’s actually a whopping 5″ thicker.
+One advantage that DreamCloud has over the original Casper is that it’s thicker and contains coils.
 We generally like to point heavy folks (250+ lb) towards beds that are thick and contain coils.
 The DreamCloud mattress uses a five-zoned pocketed coil system for its support structure.

 Beds that contain coils tend to be more durable and supportive than beds (like Casper) that simply use a dense foam for its support structure.
 That’s because coils provide what we call bi-directional support, meaning the coils compress, as well as push back against pressure.
 That’s important for heavy people who place extra weight on a bed throughout the night.
-Given this, we think DreamCloud is a much better option for people that weigh over 250 lb.
+Superb Edge Support

 This is an important topic for couples who share a smaller size bed (i.e. full or queen).
 A bed with good edge support means there is more useful surface area for you and your partner to spread out and have your own space without feeling like you’re going to fall off the bed.